itss-K/Project-GenD/README.md

-# End to End ML project with Flask Deployment
+# End to End ML project for Taxi fare charges (supervised learning) with Flask Deployment